martellharuki/ECS179FinalProject/Project.md

 | Main Menu |
 | :------------: |
 | ![Main Menu](https://github.com/martellharuki/ECS179FinalProject/blob/efd31cc120f8fb64d8b2cce32af21e9b00bc2059/projectDocumentationAnimatoinandVisuals/main_menu.png) |
+## Sub Role: Game Feel
+* #### Game Feel
+For my subrole, I incorporated similar colors to the animation and visuals so that the assets I created match the tone of the game and enhance the mood of the game.
+Also, I made the animation of the zombies in this game grotesque and exaggerated so that the user feel more motivated in killing them.

 For each team member, you shoudl work of your role and sub-role in terms of the content of the course.
 Please look at the role sections below for specific instructions for each role.